elf4j/elf4j/README.md

   ```

 - It is considered a setup error to have multiple providers in the classpath without a selection.
 The elf4j facade falls
-  back to no-op on all errors related to logging service provider discovery.
+  back to no-op on any setup errors.

 ## Use it - for a _service provider_ implementing the logging service SPI